The Clever Coffee Dripper is an underrated brewer that deserves a lot more fans. Read my review to find out why.

-Do you want the kind of clean and aromatic coffee that has been associated with pour over coffee without all the exaggerated hipster mannerism?
+Do you want the kind of clean and aromatic coffee that has been associated with pour over coffee without all the exaggerated hipster brewing techniques?

 Then the Clever Coffee Dripper might be the perfect brewing tool for you.

 If you ask me, most people could benefit from having a Clever Coffee Dripper at home.

 Why is it clever?